ualex73/docker-s0pcm-reader/README.md

 S0PCM-Reader
 ============

-This is the Docker files for the S0PCM-Reader application.
+This is the Docker setup for the S0PCM-Reader application.
 This small Python application reads the pulse counters of a S0PCM-2 or S0PCM-5 and send the total and daily counters via MQTT to your favorite domotica application like Home Assistant.
 The S0PCM-2 or 5 are the S0 Pulse Counter Module sold by http://www.smartmeterdashboard.nl

 I myself use it to count my water meter usage.